 - What Causes Psoriasis

 - Guttate Psoriasis

 Psoriasis Means Inflammation, Scratching And Flaky Skin

 Some people don’t understand how come they bleed when psoriatic lesions are scratched.
-What happens is that the redness of inflammation underneath this crusty layer of cells is the build up of blood in the circulation, blood that is sent to the area to nourish the mass of rapidly dividing cells.
-When a person scratches away the plaque it will be noted that there are dilated capillaries underneath, and with excessive scratching there will be bleeding as well, something that is common with many patients who have chronic psoriasis.
+The redness of inflammation underneath this crusty layer of cells is the build-up of blood in the circulation, blood sent to the area to nourish the mass of rapidly dividing cells.
+When a person scratches away the plaque, it will be discovered that there are dilated capillaries underneath, and with excessive scratching they will bleed as well, something that is common with many patients who have chronic psoriasis.

 Some cases I have seen are quite severe, and can be quite physically and emotionally traumatic for the person involved.
 In most cases however, psoriasis is confined to a few spots, and seems to affect many people on the sides or at the back of the head.

 Many patients will visit a naturopath with their psoriasis, and we are often the ‘last port of call’ when it comes to chronic conditions affecting the skin.
 Long-standing psoriasis patients often have been to a skin specialist (Dermatologist) and tried many creams, tar solutions, been prescribed pharmaceutical drugs and various other lotions and potions along the years.